Just when you thought you couldn’t possibly find more uses for your drill

 Magnetic bit holders accept a variety of inexpensive driver tips: Phillips, Torx, square drive and straight.

-Next to drill bits, a magnetic bit holder is chucked in my drill the most.
-Bit holders save a ton of time by quickly accepting a variety of screwdriving bits.
+Next, to drill bits, a magnetic bit holder is chucked in my drill the most.
+Bit holders save a ton of time by quickly accepting a variety of screwdriver bits.
 The bit holders come in different lengths.
 A 3-in. model works well for installing a new door handle without scuffing it.
 Longer bit holders are available to reach deep into inaccessible niches.